 During WWII, the Queen Mary was put into active duty for her country.
 Because of the gray paint job that she was given as a new Allied troop transport ship, she was nicknamed "The Grey Ghost."

-At that time, it was customary for ships to sail in a zigzag pattern in order to counter any U-boat attacks.
+At that time, it was customary for ships to sail in a zigzag pattern in order to counter any U-boat strikes.
 Larger craft would often be escorted through open water by smaller vessels that would provide anti-aircraft cover.
-Germany had made it clear that the Queen Mary was a target, and at one time Adolph Hitler actually offered $250,000 and an Iron Cross to any submarine captain capable of sinking her.
-Because of this, the vessel was given orders to never stop while out in open sea, or else she was likely to become the victim of intense U-boat fire.
+Germany had made it clear that the Queen Mary was a target, and at one time there was a $250,000 reward and an Iron Cross to any submarine captain capable of sinking her.
+Because of this, the vessel was given orders to never stop while out in open sea, or else she was likely to become the target of intense U-boat fire.

 In October 1942, the Queen Mary's escort ship, the HMS Curacoa, was struggling to keep up and tried to recoup some ground by running straight instead of zigzagging.
 The Queen Mary collided so hard with the Curacoa that the smaller ship was severed in two.
 Due to her orders, the Queen Mary sailed on.
 The Curacoa sank in less than six minutes, and only 99 men survived.

 While working in the bow of the ship, marine engineer John Smith claimed to hear sounds of rushing water, metal tearing, and men screaming on several different occasions.
 Much later, after Smith read an article about the Curacoa, he said, "the very area where I heard that mysterious water rushing was the exact same area that was damaged when the ship hit the Curacoa.
 I said, 'This is what it would have sounded and felt like if I had been in that compartment at the time.'
 But I knew it couldn't be."